-For students who pursue college courses in their high school, upon receipt of an official college transcript, the course work will be evaluated by the appropriate dean in consultation with the appropriate curriculum area.
-That dean will determine the appropriateness of the transfer credit for the student's program and decide whether it has met Fairfield's curriculum standards.
-Only courses in which the student received a grade of "C" or higher will be considered.
-Approved courses with a grade of "C" or higher will be awarded transfer credit.
+That dean/director will determine the appropriateness of the transfer credit for the student's program and decide whether it has met Fairfield's curriculum standards.
+A maximum of 15 credits of approved coursework will be awarded transfer credit.
 The grades will not be transferred.